jadecobra/python_tdd_exercises/TRUTH_TABLE_04_LOGICAL_IMPLICATION.md

         return True
     ```
     this looks simpler and the tests still pass.
-- let's write out the second half with an `else` statement to be explicit
+- let us write out the second half with an `else` statement to be explicit
     ```python
     def logical_implication(p, q):
         if p and not q: